FenixInShadows/chaoscards_deliverables/Demo Controls.md

 This file contains the instruction for controls when running the demo.
-The information is also included on the website https://sites.google.com/a/umn.edu/chaos-cards/downloads-instructions/demo-controls.
+The information is also included on the website https://sites.google.com/a/umn.edu/chaos-cards/downloads-instructions/demo-controls (the website version has more demonstrations).

 ## Demo Modes